 First Aid and CPR Training

 All fly fishing guides in the state of Colorado Must complete First Aid CPR training.
-For current or newly hired Vail Valley Anglers guides, we offer a CPR/First Aid class on June 4, 2020.
+For current or newly hired Vail Valley Anglers guides, we offer a CPR/First Aid class in early June following the courses.
 Upon completion of your First Aid and CPR training, you will receive a current First Aid & CPR card which is valid for two years in the state of Colorado.
 Cost of CPR course is in addition to your certification.

 If you are interested in becoming a seasonal guide with Vail Valley Anglers, as a supplement to your winter income, this course is an excellent way to prepare you with the skill set we are looking for in our guide staff.
 At VVA we prefer to hire from within the course, so upon successful completion, you may be offered a seasonal job with Vail Valley Anglers as a guide.
 Our instructors will evaluate each participant individually.